 At SCY I had a good opportunity to work with 30 local young reporters each year, assisting them in making films on social issues, especially children and young people.
 All the films which I helped to produce were screened on a popular local channel called the Youth Today Program.

-Lesbian Soccer Team, Documentary IRON LEGS
+Lesbian Soccer Team, Documentary LOTUS SPORTS CLUB

 We know LGBT activist Srorn Srun in Phnom Penh, Cambodia as an enthusiastic young man who is full of ideas.
 He would really like to portray for Cambodia – and for Southeast Asia as a whole – a women’s soccer team consisting almost only of lesbians and female-to-male transgenders.
 The team will be competing in the regular Cambodian women’s competition.
 This is quite unique in Southeast Asia and is thus a positive story to tell.
 Documentary is very suitable medium for this story.

 Vanna Hem is a documentary maker who produced two documentaries with our support.
 He comes from the same home town as where the soccer team is located.
 After building up a good relationship and gaining trust, he was allowed to film the team for a period of a year.
 He did film the girls training and being on the road for their next game, combined with interviews with the players, opponents and spectators.
 But also the coach, a lesbian women who did servive the Khmer Rouge period, tells her intense life story.
 This documentary will promote sports among LGBTs and LGBT sports teams.

 During the filming period the title Iron Legs came up.
 The documentary first cut is shown in Amsterdam on June 17, 2017.
 Since then we kept on filming for another year and many more developments are recorded.
 We decided to go for a full length documentary (90 minutes), with a new story line and with the involvement of a second produceer and professional editors.
 We also decided, by request by the team, to change the title into Lotus Sports Club.